confluentinc/event-streaming-patterns/docs/stream-processing/logical-and.md

 ## Considerations

-Joining event streams is fairly simple.
-The big consideration is how large a retention period we need, and so the resources our join will use.
-Planning that tradeoff requires careful consideration of the specific problem we're solving.
+Joining Event Streams is fairly simple.
+The big consideration is how long of a retention period we need, and by extension, the amount of resources that our join will use.
+Planning that tradeoff requires careful consideration of the specific problem that we're solving.

-For large retention periods, consider joining a stream to a [Projection Table](../table/projection-table.md) instead.
+For long retention periods, consider joining an Event Stream to a [Projection Table](../table/projection-table.md) instead.

 ## References

-See also:

 * [Joining Streams and Tables](https://docs.ksqldb.io/en/latest/developer-guide/joins/join-streams-and-tables/) in the ksqlDB documentation.
-* The [Pipeline](../compositional-patterns/pipeline.md) pattern, for considering events in series (rather than in parallel).
+* See also the [Pipeline](../compositional-patterns/pipeline.md) pattern, used for considering Events in series (rather than in parallel).
-* The [Projection Table](../table/projection-table.md) pattern, for a memory-efficient way of considering a stream over a potentially-infinite time-period.
+* See also the [Projection Table](../table/projection-table.md) pattern, a memory-efficient way of considering an Event Stream over a potentially-infinite time period.
-* [Designing Event Driven Systems](https://www.confluent.io/designing-event-driven-systems/) - "Chapter 14: Kafka Streams and KSQL" for further discussion.
+* See chapter 14, "Kafka Streams and KSQL", of [Designing Event-Driven Systems](https://www.confluent.io/designing-event-driven-systems/) for further discussion.